-Background: A Roadside Management and Vegetation Control Program is essential for improving safety on roadways and preventing accidents.
-Overgrown trees, brush, and other vegetation can obstruct visibility for drivers, pedestrians, cyclists, and wildlife, making it difficult to see traffic signs, other roadway users, or potential hazards.
-By identifying areas where vegetation control is necessary, such a program would help reduce fixed-object hazards, improve sight distances, and enhance the overall safety of the roadway network.
-Additionally, the program may provide guidance for County maintenance crews on how to safely manage roadside vegetation through practices like mowing, trimming, and selective clearing.
-This would not only ensure consistency in maintenance efforts but could also help prevent infrastructure damage caused by roots or excessive vegetation overgrowth.
-Furthermore, this type of program would support environmental stewardship by balancing the need for safety with the preservation of native vegetation and wildlife habitats.
+Background: A Roadside Management and Vegetation Control Program is essential for improving safety on roadways and preventing crashes.
+Overgrown trees, brush, and other vegetation can obstruct visibility for drivers, pedestrians, cyclists, and wildlife, making it difficult

+By identifying and addressing areas where vegetation control and snow storage capacity are needed, such a program would help reduce fixed-object hazards, improve sight distances, and support safe and efficient year-round road operations.
+The program could also offer clear guidance for County maintenance crews on safe and effective practices such as mowing, trimming, selective clearing, and managing vegetation near snowplow routes (see POL-1).
+These guidelines would ensure consistency across maintenance efforts and help prevent infrastructure damage caused by invasive roots or excessive overgrowth.
+Furthermore, the program would promote environmental stewardship by balancing safety needs with the protection of native vegetation and wildlife habitats.
 Overall, a well-executed vegetation control program would contribute to safer roads, reduce crash risks, and ensure efficient and cost-effective maintenance.